-4.2.1 Allowance for impairment losses on trade receivables and other current assets
+4.2.1 Allowance for impairment losses on trade receivables and amount due from related parties

 An estimate of the collectible amount of trade receivables and other current assets is made when collection of the full amount is no longer probable.
 The allowance for impairment losses for all customers is based on a variety of factors, including the overall quality and ageing of the receivables and continuing credit evaluation of the customers' financial conditions.
 Also, specific provisions for individual accounts are recorded when the Company becomes aware of the customer's inability to meet its financial obligations.
-Management is satisfied that no impairment provision is required on trade receivables and other current assets as at 31 December 2016 and 2015.
+Management is satisfied that no impairment provision is required on trade receivables and amount due from related parties as at 31 December 2017 and 2016.